aditya803/Swa-swasthya/README.md

+#Swasthya
-Health Care App dedicated to detecting medical facilities near someone whilst providing useful information regarding the said facilities.
+A Health Care App which automatically detects all the medical facilities that are present near a person and displays its location in the map
+It also has SOS system for emergency.

 All ideas are much appreciated!! :)